 The Gold Rush

 The great Klondike gold discoveries of 1896 gained national (and worldwide) attention.
 Due to the depression of 1893, the need for food, money, and hope sparked a gold fever unmatched in history.
 Men and women alike clamored for information about Alaska, not realizing that the Klondike was in the Yukon Territory of Canada.
-Perhaps if they'd known their geography Alaska would never have become the state that it is now.
+Perhaps if they'd known their geography, Alaska would never have become the state that it is now.

 The most popular route for the gold stampeders was to go entirely by water.
 It wasn't cheaper, but it was far easier than taking the inland route.
 They would start in either San Francisco or Seattle, buy passage on a steamship, and disembark more than 1,000 nautical miles later in Skagway, Alaska.
 No gold was in Skagway, but overnight it became a city of 20,000 miners.
 Gold-seekers used it as a place to negotiate and get ready for the only part of their journey that would be traversed on foot.
 The Chilkoot Trail was 35 challenging miles that were too rugged for packhorses.
 The hardest part of the journey was the climb to the summit, Chilkoot Pass.
-This climb was known as the Golden Staircase, a 45-degree-angle hike of nearly ¾ mile.
+This climb was known as the Golden Staircase, a ¾-mile hike on a 45-degree incline.
 Chilkoot Pass was the gateway to Canada and the point at which the Canadian government required each person entering the territory to have at least a year's supply (approximately 1 ton) of food.
 This is partially why it took most stampeders one to three months to travel this 35-mile stretch.
 At the base of the Golden Staircase, stampeders had everything they were taking over the pass weighed, and were charged $1 per pound.
 Once into Canada, they built boats and floated the remaining 600 miles to Dawson City, where the gold rush was taking place.
-By 1899 the Yukon Gold Rush was over, however, and the population of Skagway shrank dramatically.
+By 1899 the Yukon gold rush was over, however, and the population of Skagway shrank dramatically.

 Alaska experienced its own gold strike in Nome, on the Seward Peninsula, in 1898.
-The fever didn't actually hit until 1900, but because it did, gold mining all over Alaska began to get national attention.
+The fever didn't actually hit until 1900, but, because it did, gold mining all over Alaska began to get national attention.